hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/gpus.md

 ## Important Information on GPU Usage

 !!! types note ""
-    Code that runs on the CPU will not magically make use of GPUs by simply submitting a job to the 'gpu' partition!
-You have to explicitly adapt your code to run on the GPU.
+    Code that runs on the CPU will **not** magically make use of GPUs by simply submitting a job to the 'gpu' partition!
+You have to explicitly adapt your code to run on the GPU, e.g. an CUDA or OpenACC implementation.
 Also, code that runs on a GPU will not necessarily run faster than it runs on the CPU.
-For example, GPUs are not suited to handle tasks that are not highly parallelizable.
+For example, GPUs require a huge amount of highly parallelizable tasks.
 In other words, you must understand the characteristics of your job, and make sure that you only submit jobs to the 'gpu' partition that can actually benefit from GPUs.

+When submitting to the GPU partition the GPU type specification is **required**.

 ## GPU Type